MileHacker Logo

 Seasonal Highlights

-• Summer: Warm weather, peak beach season, and also peak crowds.
+• Summer: Warm weather, peak beach season, in addition to peak crowds.

 • Spring/Fall: Ideal weather, fewer crowds, pleasant for outdoor activities.